-- You or your family members change mailing addresses or telephone numbers. - You get married, divorced, widowed, legally separated or end a grandfathered Domestic Partnership. - You wish to add an additional dependent child (such as a new baby or an adopted child). - You become disabled. - You or your dependent(s) become eligible for Medicare. - You have other health care coverage.
+- You or your family members change mailing addresses or telephone numbers. - You get married, divorced, widowed, or legally separated. - You wish to add an additional dependent child (such as a new baby or an adopted child). - You become disabled. - You or your dependent(s) become eligible for Medicare. - You have other health care coverage.